zerat28/autovk/README.md

 **Run it:**

-1) Put the repo on your server
+1) Put the repo on your Webserver

 2) $ cd autovk/server